-58.829 million pounds of non fat dry milk).
-This \$2.7 million is more than enough to cover the \$2.52 million of capital costs identified by Dr. Ling for the entire facility.
 Dr. Ling also identifies additional fixed costs for insurance, taxes, licenses and administration, but each of these costs was either a line item in the RBCS survey data introduced at the May 2000 Class III and IV formula hearings at which the make allowances were set, or were explicitly added on top of the RBCS survey data results by USDA in its decisions setting the make allowances.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+18).

 That covers fixed costs.
 As for variable costs, Dr. Ling himself said in his study, and repeated in his testimony at this hearing, that every 1% increase in capacity utilization results in a 0.1 cent decrease in variable costs per pound of product manufactured.
-Obviously, since Dr. Ling's plants operate at 67% of capacity and the variable costs covered in the butter and powder make allowance were based using a plant operating at 48% capacity, Dr. Ling's plants will receive more than enough money through the make allowance to cover their variable costs.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+18; Ling (USDA), Hearing Transcript, p.
+345; Hearing Exh.
+12, p.
+6).
+Given that Dr. Ling's plants operate at 67% of capacity, but the variable costs covered in the butter and powder make allowance were based using a plant operating at 48% capacity, Dr. Ling's plants will receive more than enough money through the make allowance to cover their variable costs.
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 18-19; see also Ling (USDA), Hearing Transcript, pp. 345-46).

 Indeed, Dr. Ling's methodology would suggest that the current make allowance is 1.9 cent per pound higher than it need be to pay for the variable costs incurred in his balancing plants, since they operate at 19 percentage points greater capacity utilization than the plants used to set the make allowance.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+18).